davisbrookscollege/battle-simulator/README.md

 dotnet restore
 dotnet run
 ```
-The API will start on the local HTTPS port https://localhost: INSERT HERE
+The API will start on the local HTTPS port https://localhost:7297

 ### 2. Start the frontend (UI)
 ```bash